 Turn your new puppy into an excellent travel companion.

-You’ve got a new pup and you can’t wait to show them the world.
+You’ve got a new pup and you can’t wait to get out and start exploring the world together.
 We know the feeling!
-But before you start planning that amazing road trip together (or even getting ready to drive to the vet’s), you have to remember that a car can be a very strange thing to a puppy.
+But before you start planning that amazing road trip (or even getting ready to drive to the vet’s), you have to remember that a car can be a very strange thing to a puppy.
 The closed space, the car movement and even the engine sound can trigger alarm bells for a puppy not used to travelling.
-But there are a few things you can do to make car trips easier to bear for your pup.
-Who knows, maybe they will even start looking forward to them!
+But there are a few things you can do to make car trips easier for your pup and a lot more fun for you both. !
 Here are the basics of car travelling for puppies.

-While some puppies bound in and out of cars without a care in the world, others find car travel a little nerve-wracking.
-Thankfully, there are many things you can do to make your four-legged friend feel more comfortable.
+While some puppies bound in and out of cars without a care in the world, others find their initial car travel experiences a little more nerve-wracking.
+Thankfully, there are many things you can do to help your puppy feel more comfortable and start to enjoy their car journeys.

-When taking your dog in a car the secret is to make them feel confident.
-The more confident they are, the more comfortable and less stressed they’ll be.
-As with so many things with dogs, the sooner they experience travel, the better.
-Ideally, you want your puppy to get used to cars as soon as you bring them home.
+When taking your dog in a car the secret is to make them feel safe and relaxed.
+The more relaxed and happy they are, the more comfortable and less stressed they’ll be.
+As with so many things with dogs, the sooner they experience car travel, the better.
+Many breeders will have already included car journeys as part of their puppies’ early socialisation experiences so your pup might already have a head start.

 For more useful tips and guides on puppy training, read our helpful guide.